bobmagicii/pony-app/README.md

 This is a Visual C# Project.
 I don't know jack about what I am doing.
 Therefore I COMMITED ALL THE THINGS to the Githubs including that solution and options file and whatever else is in this cluster folder.
 If that was wrong oh well.
+I don't even know WTF a solution is.
+Where I come from the solution is `gcc app.c -o app` and you're done.
+So.

 I have never written a line of C# in my life until now.
 This could be the worst application ever written in that language I have no clue.